Julio Iglesias: Early life

-Iglesias was born in Madrid to Julio Iglesias Sr., a medical doctor from Ourense who became one of the youngest gynecologists in the country, and María del Rosario de la Cueva y Perignat.
+Iglesias was born in Madrid to Julio Iglesias Puga, a medical doctor from Ourense who became one of the youngest gynecologists in the country, and María del Rosario de la Cueva y Perignat.
 His paternal grandparents, Manuela Puga Noguerol and Ulpiano Iglesias Sarria, were of Galician ancestry.
-His maternal grandparents were José de la Cueva y Orejuela (1887–1955) and Dolores de Perignat y Ruiz de Benavides, who was a native of Guayama, Puerto Rico.
+His maternal grandparents were José de la Cueva y Orejuela and Dolores de Perignat y Ruiz de Benavides, who was a native of Guayama, Puerto Rico.

 The name "Iglesias" translates as "churches".
 Iglesias says that he is of Jewish ancestry on his maternal side, and that his mother's family name, "de la Cueva", meaning literally "of the cave" and referring to Jewish people in hiding, is a common Jewish name.
-He has proclaimed himself Jewish "from the waist up".

 He alternated playing professional football with studying law at the CEU San Pablo University in Madrid.
 In his youth, he was a goalkeeper for Real Madrid Castilla in the Segunda División.
 His professional football career was ruined when he was involved in a serious automobile accident in 1963 that left him unable to walk for two years.
 The accident smashed his lower spine and left his legs permanently weakened and requiring therapy for several years.
 He has said of those years, "I had more courage and attitude than talent".
 While he was in hospital after the accident, a nurse named Eladio Magdaleno gave him a guitar so that he could recover the dexterity of his hands.
 In learning to play, he discovered his musical talent.
 After his rehabilitation, Iglesias studied for three months at Bell Educational Trust's Language School in Cambridge, England.
-After that, he returned to obtain his law degree at Complutense University of Madrid.
+In 2001, he returned to obtain his law degree at Complutense University of Madrid.